-The Summit County, Ohio Procurement Card Program Policy and Procedures, revised and effective 3/20/13, and the Pre-Authorization Signature form was obtained from the County intranet site to gain an understanding of the policies and procedures currently in place and the form used to establish blanket approval authorization.
-Upon discussions with the Program Administrator, it was noted that only minimal changes had been made to the policy and procedure manual since the 2013 Procurement Card Audit.
-Therefore, IAD performed the following procedures to verify that no material changes had been made to the policy and procedure manual, Codified Ordinances, or O.R.C. since IAD's previous review.
+The Summit County, Ohio Procurement Card Program Policy and Procedures, revised and effective 8/18/17, and the Pre-Authorization Signature form was obtained from the County intranet site to gain an understanding of the policies and procedures currently in place and the form used to establish blanket approval authorization.

-The cardholder listing from the 2013 P-Card audit was compared to a current listing of cardholders in order to create a complete listing to include any new cardholders that joined the procurement card program since the 2013 audit.
+The cardholder listing from the 2017 P-Card audit was compared to a current listing of cardholders in order to create a complete listing to include any new cardholders that joined the procurement card program since the 2017 audit.
 IAD then tested to verify that all new cardholders had a cardholder application and a policy and procedure sign-off on file in accordance with the Procurement Card Program Policy and Procedures manual, section III.C.

-A listing of all of the current departments that participate in the procurement card program was obtained and compared to the policy and procedure manual testing from the 2013 P-Card audit to verify that all new departments participating in the program submitted their P-Card policy and procedure manual for review in accordance with the Procurement Card Program Policy and Procedures manual, section III.A.
+A listing of all of the current departments that participate in the procurement card program was obtained and compared to the policy and procedure manual testing from the 2017 P-Card audit to verify that all new departments participating in the program submitted their P-Card policy and procedure manual for review in accordance with the Procurement Card Program Policy and Procedures manual, section III.A.